-2. Construction on the site is a departure from the approved plan-; or

-3. If the start of construction, repair, reconstruction, placement or other improvement is not within 180 days of the permit date (see "start of construction" under 17.84.015 Definitions).
-B. The planner may, upon written request by the applicant, grant an extension of the approval period not to exceed one year the start of construction for 180 days, provided that:

-1. No changes are made on the original plan as approved by the approval authority;

-2. The applicant can show intent of initiating construction of the site within the one year extension period; and

-3. There have been no changes to the applicable comprehensive plan policies-and the, provisions of this title, Flood Insurance Study, or FIRMS on which the approval was based.
+- 2. Construction on the site is a departure from the approved plan; or - 3.
+If the start of construction, repair, reconstruction, placement or other improvement is not within 180 days of the permit date (see "start of construction" under 17.84.015 Definitions).
+B. The planner may, upon written request by the applicant, grant an extension of the start of construction for 180 days, provided that: - 1.
+No changes are made on the original plan as approved by the approval authority; - 2.
+The applicant can show intent of initiating construction of the site within the extension period; and - 3.
+There have been no changes to the applicable comprehensive plan policies, provisions of this title, Flood Insurance Study, or FIRMS on which the approval was based.
 C. Notice of the decision shall be provided to the applicant.